 In the event that your contact already meets the goal when they meet the starting condition for the workflow, the contact will not be enrolled in the workflow and will not count toward your goal statistics as they were not added to the goal as a result of the workflow.

-Often, the goal is for contacts to move to a new Lifecycle Stage; you can set your goal criteria as contact's Lifecycle Stage property is equal to MQL or Customer, for example.
-Alternatively, you can set your goal criteria based on the actions that would qualify a contact for a new Lifecycle Stage: contact has filled out a Demo or Consultation form, contact has clicked on a pricing call-to-action, etc.
+Often, the goal is for contacts to move to a new lifecycle stage; you can set your goal criteria as contact's lifecycle stage property is equal to MQL or Customer, for example.
+Alternatively, you can set your goal criteria based on the actions that would qualify a contact for a new lifecycle stage: contact has filled out a specific form, clicked on a specific call-to-action, etc.